HarshTomar1234/Face-Recognition-Attendance-Detector/README.md

 2. Facial Recognition Software: Analyzes and compares facial features (like the distance between eyes, shape of cheekbones, jawline, etc.) against a stored database of known faces.

-3.Database: Stores the facial data of registered individuals, typically as encoded biometric templates.
+3. Database: Stores the facial data of registered individuals, typically as encoded biometric templates.
 This data is used for matching and verification.

 4. Attendance Management Software: Logs attendance data by marking the person as present when a successful match is made.
 It can also provide additional features such as timestamps, reporting, and integration with other systems like payroll or academic records.

 # Features and Benefits:

-1.Contactless and Automated: Reduces the need for manual intervention or physical interaction with devices, making it a hygienic solution, especially in public spaces or during pandemics.
+1. Contactless and Automated: Reduces the need for manual intervention or physical interaction with devices, making it a hygienic solution, especially in public spaces or during pandemics.

 2. Fast and Accurate: Facial recognition can identify individuals within seconds, even in large groups, ensuring efficient and accurate attendance tracking.